cran-task-views/WebTechnologies/README.md

     [JsonWireProtocol](http://code.google.com/p/selenium/wiki/JsonWireProtocol).
     It can also aid in automated application testing, load testing, and web scraping.
--   HTTP status codes are helpful for debugging HTTP calls. httr makes this easier using, for example, `stop_for_status()`, which gets the http status code from a response object, and stops the function if the call was not successful.
-(See also `warn_for_status()`.)
-Note that you can pass in additional libcurl options to the `config` parameter in http calls.
 -   Another, higher-level alternative package useful for webscraping is [rvest](http://cran.r-project.org/web/packages/rvest/index.html) ( [GitHub](https://github.com/hadley/rvest)), which is designed to